2003 All-Ireland Senior Camogie Championship

 The 2003 All-Ireland Senior Camogie Championship—known as the Foras na Gaeilge All-Ireland Senior Camogie Championship for sponsorship reasons—was the high point of the 2003 season.
 The championship was won by Tipperary who defeated Cork by a three-point margin in the final.
 The attendance was a then record of 16,183.
 Player of the Match was Eimear McDonnell, a niece of Cork football legend Billy Morgan.
 The championship and the final was a high point in a period of rapid growth in the popularity of the sport of camogie which quadrupled the average attendance at its finals in a ten-year period.

 Semi-finals

-In the semi-final Cork were 2-2 up after only seven minutes, thanks to fine goals from Fiona O'Driscoll and Orla O'Sullivan.
+In the semi-final Cork were 2-2 up after only seven minutes, with the goals coming from Fiona O'Driscoll and Orla O'Sullivan.
 “All Galway could do was look on” one reporter wrote as they trailed 0-0 to Cork's 3-6 at the break and lost by 25 points.
 Tipperary beat Limerick 18 points in the other semi-final.
 With six minutes of the half remaining, Tipperary were awarded a penalty which centre back Ciara Gaynor struck to the back of the net and it gave them a 2-8 to 0-7 half-time lead.